BOLA360: Near-optimal View and Bitrate Adaptation for 360-degree Video Streaming: Comparison Algorithms

 \subsection{Performance Evaluation using Real Network and Head Movement Traces}

-In this experiment, we compare the performance of \algName and other comparison algorithms using real network and head movement traces.
-We use 4G bandwidth traces, network profile 15 in Appendix~\ref{app:network_profiles} for this section.
-We report playing bitrate, the rebuffering ratio (percentage of length of video considered as a rebuffering), and QoE of \algName, \ddpON, \naiveX{D}, \VAts, and \SalVR.
-Note that, the average playing bitrate reported in Figure~\ref{fig:realExp_performances} is calculated over the segments the user has seen inside \AF.
-We report the results of 100 different trials, where for each trial, we sample the user's head direction from the head position probability distribution and use the same network traces, video, and algorithm parameters.
-The CDF plot of average bitrates, rebuffering ratio, and QoE values of 100 different trials is reported in Figure \ref{fig:realExp_performances}.
+First, we compare the performance of \algName with others using real network and head movement traces.
+We use a representative real 4G bandwidth trace from~\cite{bokani2016prehensive} for this comparison.
+We report playing bitrate, the rebuffering ratio (percentage of length of video considered as a rebuffering), and normalized QoE (QoE divided by the QoE of optimal offline algorithm) of \algName, and state-of-the-art algorithms. \TOMM{Additionally, we report the reduction in wasted bandwidth—the fraction of bandwidth used to download unseen tiles—for all algorithms, relative to \PDash, which exhibited the highest wasted bandwidth among the compared algorithms.} Note that the average playing bitrate reported in Figure~\ref{fig:realExp_performances} is calculated over the tiles the user has seen inside \AF.
+We report the results of 100 different trials, where for each trial, we sample the user's head direction from the head position probability distribution and use the same network traces and algorithm parameters.
+The CDF plot of average playing bitrates, rebuffering ratio, and normalized QoE values of 100 different trials is reported in Figure~\ref{fig:realExp_QoE_wasted} and Figure~\ref{fig:realExp_performances}.

-The results in Figure \ref{fig:realExp_performances} show that \algName substantially outperforms other comparison algorithms in QoE as well as the bitrate of a tile user has seen. \VAts selects relatively high bitrates for all segments of a chunk while \algName efficiently distributes the available bitrates among different segments such that \algName is able to achieve higher playing bitrate and also lower rebuffering ratio.
-It is worth noting that the rebuffering of \ddpON is very low since it is designed to minimize the rebuffering by taking actions with an expected download time of less than $\delta$ seconds regardless of buffer level.
-However, its average bitrate is significantly lower than that of \algName.
+The results in Figures ~\ref{fig:realExp_QoE_wasted} and~\ref{fig:realExp_performances} show that \algName outperforms other comparison algorithms in QoE, and its playing bitrate was slightly less than the playing bitrate of \VAts, which prepares the highest playing bitrates among comparison algorithms. \VAts selects relatively high bitrates for all tiles of a chunk while \algName efficiently distributes the available bitrates among different tiles such that \algName can achieve a lower rebuffering ratio. \TOMM{Additionally, the reduction in wasted bandwidth compared to \PDash is illustrated in Figure~\ref{fig:realExp_QoE_wasted}.
+On average, \algName achieves a $34.3\%$ reduction in wasted bandwidth compared to \PDash.}

 \textbf{Key takeaway.} \algName outperforms comparison algorithms in terms of QoE as it is designed to maximize it.
-Besides, \algName performs better than \emph{all} comparison algorithms in terms of playing bitrate and rebuffering ratio.
+Besides, no algorithm outperforms \algName on both playing bitrate and rebuffering ratio at the same time.